 - What size workspace do you need?
 Measure your existing desk and the equipment you intend to place on the converter.
 Ensure the converter’s footprint and work surface area are adequate.
 For example, some designs like the VariDesk use a Z-lift motion, which extends forward as it rises, requiring more clearance behind the unit.

 - What is your budget?
-Manual converters are generally more budget-friendly, while electric models offer advanced features at a higher price point.
-Remember, a higher-end converter can sometimes cost as much as an entry-level full standing desk.
+Manual converters are generally more budget-friendly, while electric models offer advanced features at a higher price point. a higher-end converter can sometimes cost as much as an entry-level full standing desk.

 Select the Appropriate Converter Type